vives-oop1-2023/questionnaire-estebandesmedt/README.md

     <li>Add a timer on scoreboard, showing the time spend on the game ✔</li>
     <li>Disable the hovering of a button before you press the button to get the first question ✔</li>
     <li>Adding a progress bar, showing your percentage on the scoreboard ✔</li>
+    <li>When skipping a question the score display doesn't update ✔</li>
     <li>You go to the next question when answering, this change would make it possible to change the next button to a "Start" button. ✖</li>
     <li>"Start" button in the middle till you press start, then the questions appear <br>and the button disappears but Adding a skip button on the spot if the "Next" button right now. ✖</li>
     <li>Making the user choose the amount of questions ☐</li>